 The client manufactures and sells their own prescription eyewear.
 Products consist of eyeglasses, safety glasses, sun glasses, etc. The client is a family-owned and operated business that was founded in 1915.
 The production process is done on-site (manufacturing, packaging, marketing, and sales).
-Products are sold through various retail e-commerce websites.
-The client also has a commercial / wholesale side of the business with its own marketing and sales operation.
+Products are sold wholesale and through various retail e-commerce websites.

 I would need to know how much revenue the client generated over the course of the last few campaigns.
 I would also need to see what the email marketing campaigns looked like.
-I would need to see the:
+I reviewed the

 - conversion rates

-The above metrics would enable me to analyze the email marketing tactics juxtaposed with the revenue earned from each individual campaign.
+I analyzed the email marketing tactics and juxtaposed them with the revenue earned from the previous campaigns.

-- Subject lines: the previous subject lines included phrases that sounded like spam such as “30% off!” and “Get your discount code now!”.
-Instead of phrases that trigger a person’s defense to being sold something they don’t want or need, I used subject lines like “Get a new pair of shades for summer…” and “You’re a valued customer.
+- Subject lines: the previous subject lines included phrases that may have sounded like spam such as “30% off!” and “Get your discount code now!”.
+Instead, I used subject lines like “Get a new pair of shades for summer…” and “You’re a valued customer.
 Here’s a gift…”

-- Text-based email: the previous emails included large HTML graphics that were difficult to read and understand how to take action.
+- Text-based email: the previous emails included large HTML graphics that were difficult to read and hard to understand how to take action.
 Instead, I wrote the email in plain-text.
 The purpose of this is to give the impression that the email was sent personally from my client to their customer.
-Plain-text emails seem less threatening.
+Plain-text emails seem less threatening and more human.

 - “From” name: the previous emails would arrive to a customer’s inbox so that the email said it was from the name of the company.
 Instead, I changed the “From” name to be the first and last name of the Vice President.
 This encourages a person to open their email because they think it is from a real person rather than an automated email marketing platform.